dsmHack/pi-515/CONTRIBUTING.md

 ### `build`

-Build the static files into the `public` folder, turns lambda functions into a deployable form.
+Build the static files into the `public` folder

 #### Usage